inexorgame-obsolete/inexor-flex/plugins/README.md

 ## Adding routes
 To make your plugin functionality accessable from the `flex` API, you must use the `[@routable]` attribute.
-The plugins main [router object](http://expressjs.com/en/4x/api.html#router) will be provided to your entry function as the first parameter.
+The plugins main [router object](http://expressjs.com/en/4x/api.html#router) will be prepared (to be usable as a REST API, `JSON body parsing` is automatically injected) and provided to your entry function as the first parameter.

 ```
 exports = module.exports = function(router) {